Notebooks¶

 Custom Environments in Notebooks allow users to build, manage, and use their specific environment images tailored to their data science workflows.

-The custom environments you feature has been enabled by default since DataRobot 10.2
+The custom environments feature has been enabled by default since DataRobot 10.2

-This feature is built on top of Custom Models please check this page as well.
+This feature is built on top of Custom Models.

-Please note that in order for custom environments to work properly in addition to Custom Models enabled + configured you need to make sure that notebooks environments service is aware of Custom Models Image Registry.
+In order for custom environments to work when Custom Models are enabled and configured, you must ensure that notebooks environments service is aware of Custom Models Image Registry.

 There are 2 ways to achieve that, first one is where you need to make sure that both IMAGE_BUILDER_CUSTOM_MODELS_REGISTRY_HOST and IMAGE_BUILDER_CUSTOM_MODELS_ENVIRONMENT_REGISTRY_REPO are configured globally (via modeling-envvars configmap) according to this section.
 The second option is to set the EXECUTION_ENVIRONMENTS_REGISTRY_REPO config directly for the notebooks execution-environments service like this: